 The draft updated Osteopathic Practice Standards set out on the following pages are based upon a review of the current Osteopathic Practice Standards, which began in 2016.
 The existing standards stay in force until the end of August 2019.

 In January 2016 we launched a call for evidence inviting osteopaths, patients and the public to comment on the existing standards for osteopaths and to share their experiences of using them in practice.
-Using the responses we received, as well as incorporating best practice from other regulators and changes in the law, we developed the draft updated osteopathic practice standards on this website.
+Using the responses we received, as well as incorporating best practice in healthcare and changes in the law, we developed the draft updated osteopathic practice standards that you can read on the following pages.

 The revisions were also informed by the Stakeholder Reference Group, which included the Council of Osteopathic Educational Institutions, the National Council for Osteopathic Research, the Osteopathic Alliance, the Institute of Osteopathy and patients.